 - KBF handles the manufacturing, merchandising, promotion, order processing and fulfillment

 - Partner club tap into KBF’s vendor relationships to purchase gear for their own organization at deep discounts

 - Partner club receives a percentage of all sales of their club-branded gear, both to club members and to the general public

-- Qualifying Slots in the 2018 KBF National Championship. each KBF Partner will be authorized to award five (5) qualifying slots to KBF Members in their organization, plus one additional slot to a KBF Member who serves as the tournament director for his group.
+- Qualifying Slots in the 2018 KBF National Championship. each KBF Partner will be authorized to award five (5) qualifying slots to active participants in their organization who became KBF Members on or before July 31, 2017.
+One additional slot is authorized for a KBF Member who serves as the tournament director for his group.
 Groups not partnering with KBF will NOT have slots to award.
 The objective is to bring together the top kayak fishermen from across the entire US who fish in the KBF system.